GenTracer

 My book on CD titled

-Sicily, Part 1 and Part 2 is now available on 2 CDs or .rar files.
+Sicily, Part 1 and Part 2 is available on 2 CDs or .rar files.
 With a file for each town (plus many other files), it relates the history of Sicily as reflected in the photos, records and festivals of its towns.
 It contains over 2500 text and photo files and can be ordered at CD order.

-My latest book is titled
+My book titled

 e-mail

-© Kathy Kirkpatrick 1997-2023
+© Kathy Kirkpatrick 1997-2025